gentics/mesh-express-example/README.md

 This example shows how to use [Gentics Mesh](http://getmesh.io) in combination with [Express](http://expressjs.com/).

-The Gentics Mesh Webroot API is being used to located the requested content.
+The Gentics Mesh Webroot API is being used to located the requested content and serve binaries.
+The GraphQL API enables to combine previously multiple REST requests and reduce the response payload.
 The JSON information of that content is used to render various [Nunjucks](https://mozilla.github.io/nunjucks/) templates.

 ## Getting Started